codepress/ac-column-template/README.md

 ### step 1.

-This template uses two placeholder.
+This template uses two placeholders.
 Use the following list to do a 'find and replace' on them:

 * `COLUMN_NAME`: Single-word, no spaces.
 Underscores allowed. eg. donate_button
 * `COLUMN_LABEL`: Multiple words, can include spaces, visible when selecting a column